kevinadhiguna/strapql/docs/doc9.md

 ---
 id: doc9
-title: Create an Entry in a Collection Type
+title: 🆕 Create an Entry in a Collection Type
 ---

-## 🆕 Create an Entry in a Collection Type

 For example, Juventus FC buys a new player.
 Here is how you can add a new record inside it :
 ```graphql